microsoft/DeepSpeed/docs/_posts/2023-04-10-deepspeed-chat.md

 *	Data Abstraction and Blending Capabilities: DeepSpeed-Chat is able to train the model with multiple datasets for better model quality.
 It is equipped with (1) an abstract dataset layer to unify the format of different datasets; and (2) data splitting/blending capabilities so that the multiple datasets are properly blended then split across the 3 training stages.

-***To illustrate the effectiveness of our training pipeline, we demonstrate the model quality with Q&A in Figure xxx [Gift figure for model quality]***
+To illustrate the effectiveness of our training pipeline, we demonstrate the model quality with multi-round conversation as shown in the experience section.
-Samyam/Leon -- what is this figure above?

 # 4. DeepSpeed Hybrid Engine – Unified Infrastructure to Power and Optimize RLHF Training